ensglkrs/MiniOrderApi/README.md

 ### Orders
 * `POST /api/orders`: Place a new order.
 The system automatically identifies the customer from the token.
-* `GET /api/orders`: Retrieve order history for the authenticated user.
+* `GET /api/orders`: Retrieve order history for the authenticated .

 ### Dashboard (Admin Only)
 * `GET /api/dashboard/stats`: Retrieve high-level metrics (Revenue, Total Orders, Best Seller).